 Reduced circulation also increases your risk category and more frequent diabetes foot assessments will need to be undertaken by the podiatrist.

 The podiatrist at Well Heeled Podiatry will educate you in respect to monitoring for infection, giving you extensive education on diabetes and foot related risks.
 They will provide you with advice on daily diabetic foot care and preventative strategies for diabetic foot complications.

-WARNING: This information should be used as a guide only and does not replace professional podiatry advice.
-The content is provided by Well Heeled Podiatry for educational purposes only and does not in any way replace the need for a face to face consultation with a podiatrist in order to accurately diagnose and treat the condition.
+WARNING: This information is a guide only and does not replace professional podiatry advice.
+This content is provided by Well Heeled Podiatry for educational purposes only.
+It does not in any way replace the need for a face to face consultation with a podiatrist to accurately diagnose and treat the condition.
 Treatment and outcomes will vary between patients depending on the nature of the presenting complaint and subsequent diagnosis of condition.